KuhnTycoon/EyeQ/README.md

 <img width="1512" alt="Screenshot 2023-01-21 at 7 49 47 PM" src="https://user-images.githubusercontent.com/16888236/213899718-b245f7c7-a49a-4823-9ec1-003cdfd1117c.png">

-**Preprocessing:** Images are condensed to the desired pixel dimensions—limited principally by the number of available qubits—using bilinear image resizing.
+**Preprocessing:** Images are condensed to the desired pixel dimensions—limited principally by the number of available qubits—using [bilinear image resizing](https://en.wikipedia.org/wiki/Bilinear_interpolation).
 The image is then converted into an undirected, weighted, and fully connected graph.
-Each pixel is mapped to a vertex and its edge weight to each other vertex is equal to their difference in color.
-(Sum of the absolute value of differences in RGB channels).
+Each pixel is mapped to a vertex and its edge weight to each other vertex is equal to their difference in color, calculated as the sum of the absolute value of differences in RGB channels.

-**Quantum Algorithm:** The graph is converted to an Ising Hamiltonian which a Variational Quantum Eigensolver (VQE) then solves for the maximum-cut using a qubit for each vertex in the graph.
+**Quantum Algorithm:** The graph is converted to an [Ising](https://en.wikipedia.org/wiki/Ising_model) [Hamiltonian](https://en.wikipedia.org/wiki/Hamiltonian_(quantum_mechanics)) which a Variational Quantum Eigensolver ([VQE](https://en.wikipedia.org/wiki/Variational_quantum_eigensolver)) then solves for the maximum-cut using a qubit for each vertex in the graph.
 This maximum-cut splits the vertices into two sets that have the greatest edge weights between the sets.

 **Postprocessing:** Based on the set assignments in the output, the pixels of the downsized image are grouped and the photo is split into two sets of pixels.